 Saranda - The Blessing of the Soul

-Guru Arjan blessed us with this bowed instrument, which has similar-looking siblings known as sirinda, sarinda, qechak, gaychak, Nepali sarangi and many more.
+The Saranda has similar-looking siblings known as sirinda, sarinda, qechak, gaychak, Nepali sarangi and many more.
 These are still played for regional folk music in Pakistan from Sindh to Baluchistan, in Afghanistan from Kabul to Kandahar and in Iran.
 It is important to note that these folk instruments are NOT the same as the Sikh Saranda developed for singing Kirtan.
-The size and structure of the two types of instrument are significantly different, as well as the wood and strings used, and one should not be confused with the other.
+The size and structure of the two types of instrument are significantly different, as well as the wood and strings used, and they should not be confused with each other.

 Technical specification of Saranda:

 - Wood: Indian tun (similar to red cedar)

 - Strings: natural gut strings

 - Skin: goat skin

 - Bridge: traditionally made of ivory or bone, now it is more commonly made of rosewood.